 Applicants do not require any prior training or education experience in the subject area, just a passion to drive change.

-If you want to find out more about Sussex's bespoke Virtual Learning Platform and what it's like to learn online with us, register now to attend our next Energy Policy Masters webinar and see a live demo of the platform and take a tour around.
+If you'd like to find out more about Sussex's bespoke Virtual Learning Platform and what it's like to learn online with us, register now to attend our next Energy Policy Masters webinar and see a live demo of the platform and take a tour around.
 You can also book a call with one of our Admissions Advisors to ask any questions you have about the course or joining Sussex as an online student.

 Teaching on the Energy Policy MSc focuses on contemporary challenges and debates within the energy sector.
 You’ll learn from academics who are actively developing and delivering policy for governments, organisations and NGO’s and driving real change around the world.